 Java Spring Framework is an open-source framework for Jave EE.
 As it has several extensions for building large-scale apps over the Java EE platform, the Spring Framework uses Plain Old Java Object (POJO).
 One common thing about J2EE and Spring Framework is dependency injection.
 Here are the differences between J2EE and Spring Framework.

 J2EE ERP Framework has the following advantages:

-Programming languages mentioned here form a foundation for the future of ERP.
+The programming languages mentioned here form a foundation for the future of ERP.
 They will help ERP developers create mobile-friendly software because many people access their apps on Android and iOS devices.
 They will also support the development of functional cloud-hosted ERP sites and modular ERP solutions for individual users.

 What will developers use when making the next generation of Enterprise Resource Planning tools?
 It will most likely depend on the most advanced, risk-free ERP technologies.
-This article discussed Angular, APIs, Microservices, and Java ee spring framework.
+This article discussed Angular, APIs, Microservices, Java ee Spring framework.
 These ERP technologies are what programmers will exploit in the future to generate the most advanced ERP applications for the distribution sector and other industries.

 The future of ERP includes a shift to the cloud and mobile platforms, making Java a perfect programming language.
 ERP PHP solutions are also standard, and other viable languages are Python, SQL, and Ruby.